What are my rights as a salaried employee in Colorado?

 Paid Vacation Salaried pay may include vacation; specifics vary by employer.
 May earn paid vacation based on hours worked and employer policies.

 Maternity/Paternity Leave May have unpaid provisions.
 The duration and specifics of leave vary by agreement with the employer.
 No guaranteed paid leave.
-Leave terms depend on employer’s policies.
+Leave terms depend on the employer’s policies.

 Job Security More job security.
 Less job security and stability.